beflagrant/chatty/hotwired-experiments.md

 ```

 Worth a mention: this approach results in sending the message twice, but from a traffic point of view that's still small potatoes.

-Another quirk: because the controller issuing the Turbo Stream directive only knows about the user making the change, _all_ users receiving the message will see an 'edit' button for all new or updated messages.
-If they click it nothing will happen (thanks to our guard above), but we might as well avoid that circumstance.
-Because this is an experiment, a cheap and easy way to do that is with CSS, which we'll discuss more in the next section.

 Now that we've fixed what we've broken, we can get around to the first item on our feature list: any user must be able to easily differentiate their own messages in the view.